-When agenda items arise, where Board or staff members have a potential conflict of interest, Board or staff members need to declare such a conflict in advance.
-Also, a Board or staff member may raise the issue of a potential conflict of interest of another Board or staff member for any agenda item.
+For example, when agenda items arise – where a participant has a potential conflict of interest – this person must declare such a conflict in advance.
+Also, a Board or consultant/staff member may raise the issue of a potential conflict of interest of another participant for any agenda item.

-The Board shall assess any potential conflict of interest and will ask those Board or staff members to leave the room for the duration of the discussions.
+The Board shall assess any potential conflict of interest and will ask the relevant person to leave the room for the duration of the discussion.
 The Board will take its decisions with a simple majority and its decisions are final.
 All such decisions will be minuted.

 The Board may decide that:

-a) There is no conflict of interest warranting any remedy and the meeting will continue in the presence of the Board member who disclosed the potential conflict of interest.
+- a) There is no conflict of interest warranting any remedy and the meeting will continue in the presence of the person who disclosed the potential conflict of interest.

-b) There is a conflict of interest and the meeting will continue in the absence of the Board or staff members in question for the duration of the agenda item.
+- b) There is a conflict of interest and the meeting will continue in the absence of the person in question for the duration of the agenda item.
 Furthermore, Board members may not take part in any votes relating to the agenda item in question.